-YES, The CDC’s minimum required for respiratory protection is any respirator certified under 42 CFR 84.
-However, all our industrial respirators do contain materials with natural rubber or latex.
+YES, The CDC’s minimum required for respiratory protection is any particulate respirator certified under 42 CFR 84.
+However, most of our industrial respirators do contain materials with rubber or latex.
 Please review the links below on our N95 Healthcare Particulate Respirators & Surgical Masks that are specifically manufactured for healthcare settings and do not contain latex.

 Also, refer to: